Greek Turkey Stuffed Zucchini

 Instructions

-• Add the olive oil to a large skillet over medium high heat.
+- Add the olive oil to a large skillet on the stove over medium-high heat.

-• Once heated, add the onion and saute 3-4 minutes, then add the garlic and turkey.
+- Once the oil is hot, add the onion and cook for 3-4 minutes, then add the garlic and turkey.
 Cook for 6-7 minutes.

 Notes